jm1021/student/_posts/Lessons/2025-08-19-PongLesson.md

 Work in teams to debug, document, and improve Pong while practicing collaboration and Agile workflows.

 ---
+## Key Concepts From This Lesson
+Canvas API:	How to draw shapes, text, and manage 2D graphics in JavaScript.

+Game Loop:	The core update-draw cycle in real-time games.

+Collision Detection:	Checking if the ball hits a paddle or wall.

+Keyboard Input:	Handling user input for interactive games.

+Game State Management:	Tracking scores, resetting the ball, ending the game.

+## Goal For This Lesson
+In this lesson you will learn how to how to code the pong game by using CSS styling, applying game logic, and identifying game objects.
+After the lesson, you will be tasked with creaating a game rule that counts the score until 11, and then resets.

+---

 ## 📑 Navigation
 - [Pair/Trio Programming Overview](#pairtrio-programming-overview)